Privacy.

 Photos you upload

-Photos are uploaded to a temporary buffer (Vercel Blob, hosted on AWS).
-The image is sent to our model provider (Anthropic) for vibe classification, then deleted from our temporary buffer immediately after analysis completes.
+Photos are uploaded to a short-lived buffer on our cloud storage provider.
+The image is sent to our AI partner for vibe classification, then deleted from our buffer immediately after analysis completes.
 We do not train models on your photos.

 If you choose to save your decode, the photo is re-uploaded to a persistent blob URL so the resulting /d/[slug]page can render.
 Saves default to public (visible on the LARP feed and at the public URL).
 You can keep a save private from the publish modal, in which case the page is unlisted — anyone with the link can see it, but it's not in the feed or sitemap.
 Persistent blobs are deleted when you delete your account or remove the save.